 NEW iBOOKS AND APPLE MAPS

 Launch into Mavericks after the upgrade and look at the Dock.
 See those two new icons?
 For years, iOS users have been using iBooks and Apple Maps (in the case of the latter, through gritted teeth).
-Now, desktop users get to join the club - Apple Maps and iBooks are now available as stand-alone applications.
+Now, desktop users get to join the club - Mavericks introduces Apple Maps and iBooks as stand-alone applications.

 Quite why is slightly beyond us - particularly in the case of iBooks.
 Many of us at Stuff towers own an iPad or an iPhone.
 Both make reading in iBooks is a natural experience - you tap and swipe, with the book’s pages filling a portrait screen so you can concentrate on the words.

 Now open iBooks on your Mac, and you’ll realise that there’s something wrong about reading in landscape on a laptop.
 Still, maybe we’re in a minority, and the Rest Of The World is punching the air at Mac iBook’s arrival.

 As you’d expect, iBooks desktop syncs happily with your literary purchases through the iTunes Book Store, and across your iDevices through iCloud.